Akuli/porcupine/README.md

 I think because I didn't find other projects named porcupine, but I don't remember exactly.
 Originally, Porcupine was named "Akuli's Editor".

-### Why not use editor X?
-Because Porcupine is better.

 ### I want an editor that does X, but X is not in the feature list above.
 Does Porcupine do X?
 Maybe it can, see [the more_plugins directory](more_plugins/).
 If you don't find what you are looking for you can write your own plugin, or alternatively, you can [create an issue on GitHub](https://github.com/Akuli/porcupine/issues/new) and hope that I feel like writing the plugin for you.

-### Is Porcupine based on IDLE?
-Of course not.
-IDLE is an awful mess that you should stay far away from.

 ### Why did you create a new editor?
 Because I can.